anklimov/lighthub/README.md

 # LightHub
-is Flexible, Arduino-Mega based SmartHome controller
+is Flexible, Arduino-Mega/Arduino DUE/ESP8266  based SmartHome controller

 It allow to connect together: